vanessanyc/Helper-Bot/README.md

 # Helper-Bot

-Helper Bot is a chat bot intended to help users with a myriad of things.
+Helper Bot is a chat bot intended to help users find mutual aid funds.
+So far I've implemented NLP technologies to respond based on sentiment.

 Features I plan on adding and working on:
 - A display of chat history.
-- Display of messages between client and bot, right now responses can only be observed after running the backend code.
+- Display of messages between client and bot, right now responses can only be observed through the backend.
-- Developing a focus on helping users find mutual aid organizations wether they need it for themselves or want to donate to one.
+- Implementing axios and cheerio to retrieve HTML content from relevant sites and scrape for relevant info.
 - Deploy.